GalacticalEdge/exaroton-expanded/README.md

 ## Example Usage

-Currently all methods are (in my opinion) well documented and properly typehinted.
-If you see something wrong, don't hestitate to [create an Issue](https://github.com/ColinShark/exaroton/issues/new).
+Currently most methods are documented in the source code.
+I will consider including a more accessible form of documentation in the future.

 I may create a full list of all available methods, or even utilize readthedocs.org